afyijcd/linux_2006_imac_4.1/README.md

 dd if=debian-11.4.0-amd64-i386-netinst.iso of=/dev/sdX bs=1M status=progress
 ```

+## install snow leopard through dvd, create bootcamp partition and install refind
+Install Snow Leopard, create a bootcamp partition.
+Decrease the size of the bootcamp partition with disk utility to allow small partition for swap space for linux (5 Gb should do).
+Install refind.
-Boot your iMac with the USB drive plugged in and hold down the option key.
-It should appear as an EFI bootable removable disk.
+Boot your iMac with the USB drive plugged in.
+It should appear as an EFI bootable removable disk in refind.
+Choose legacy.
 Grub will load and you can begin the Debian installer.
-My USB stick takes absolutely forever to boot, so be patient even if it appears to be locked up.

 ### Ethernet is required during installation